-- A. Gifts and flowers except for officially sponsored events and student activities - B. Personal purchases for employees or students - 1.
-Professional license fees examples: any Tennessee State Health Professional Board, or other state or national professional board licenses - 2.
-Memberships, Dues and Subscriptions examples: any personal membership, dues, or subscriptions in the name of the individual, Any civic organizations, or professional organizations in the name of an individual.
-To be allowed the fee has to be an Institutional fee in the name of ETSU, a College, or a Department, not an individual. - 3.
-Purchases for office use examples: decorations for private offices, coffee pots, microwaves, tissues, food, drinks, cups, plates, etc. - C. Employee monetary awards/rewards examples: cash, gift cards or gift certificates.
-Employee awards are provided using processes established in the Foundation and are paid through Payroll as extra compensation.
+- A. Gifts and flowers except for officially sponsored events and student activities - B. Personal purchases for employees or students - 1 Professional license fees include any Tennessee State Health Professional Board, or other state or national professional board licenses - 2.
+Memberships, Dues and Subscriptions: including any personal membership, dues, or subscriptions in the name of the individual, any civic organizations, or professional organizations in the name of an individual.
+To be allowed the fee has to be an Institutional fee in the name of ETSU, a college, or a department, not an individual. - 3.
+Purchases for office use: including decorations for private offices, coffee pots, microwaves, tissues, food, drinks, cups, plates, etc. - C. Employee monetary awards/rewards including cash, gift cards or gift certificates: Employee awards are provided using processes established in the Foundation and are paid through Payroll as extra compensation.